-Jamie Liu, BADAS’17, is a 3D Modeler and Texture Artist at ICON Creative Studio.
-She began her education at the University of Florida as an undergraduate student, using her growing skills to ultimately pursue full-time work at ICON Creative Studio beginning in 2018.
+Jamie Liu, BADAS’17, is a Cinematic Character Modeler at IGG Canada.
+Previously, after receiving her degree, she worked for ICON Creative Studio in Vancouver.
 She specializes in using programs such as Autodesk Maya, ZBrush, and Substance Painter in her work and art production.

 In what ways did your Digital Arts and Sciences experience prepare you for your career?

 The DAS program introduced me to all types of digital media I could get my hands on.
 But I think what it did best to prepare me for a career was the team-building aspects of each class.
 Working at a studio requires open communication and collaboration with talented artists who have different ways of approaching and solving problems or tackling a specific task.
 All of that collaborative work goes into developing an efficiently run show and a quality product.

 What do you like about your current career?

 I like the work environment in my career; however, the environment depends on the studio.
 I used to work at ICON, a smaller, independently-run company that fosters a lot of close connections.
 IGG is a larger company, but I’m learning so much.
 When I first started working after college, the learning curve was huge, but it’s amazing what skills I can take from work and apply to my own personal art.
 There’s still so much more to learn at my job and a lot of room to grow, which I find really exciting.